 - A Unique Child: Every child is constantly learning to be resilient, capable, confident and self-assured - we provide a wide variety of experiences for each child to develop, play, create and think for themselves.
-We help the children to learn more about themselves and how to manage their feelings and behaviour. - Positive Relationships: Children learn to be strong and independent through positive relationships we aim to develop caring, respectful and professional relationships with the children and their families and between the children themselves, who are of varied ages and at different stages of development.
+We help the children to learn more about themselves and how to manage their feelings and behaviour. - Positive Relationships: Children learn to be strong and independent through positive relationships - we aim to develop caring, respectful and professional relationships with the children and their families and between the children themselves, who are of varied ages and at different stages of development. - All setting managers will have a minimum of two years' experience working in a childcare setting and have undergone safeguarding, FGM and Prevent training.
+For Wickselm House this must include EYFS and a minimum level three or above relevant qualification.